alexander-irbis/awesome-bookmarks/README.md

 * [Writing VMODs...in rust](https://info.varnish-software.com/blog/writing-vmods-in-rust) - «A VMOD is a "Varnish MODule", a plugin that can be loaded and then used by the VCL to do... stuff»
 * [Matrix Multiplication in Rust (Part 1)](https://www.suchin.co/2016/04/25/Matrix-Multiplication-In-Rust-Pt-1/)
 * [JavaScript Optimization killers](https://github.com/petkaantonov/bluebird/wiki/Optimization-killers)
+* [Graphics by Squares: a Gfx-rs Tutorial](https://suhr.github.io/gsgt/) - little tutorial to help people to learn gfx-rs

 ## Cheatsheets